Create and manage commit templates

 - file or data attachments

-Editing and evolving templates
+Editing and maintaining templates

 - add new fields